Judy Herman Professional Bio

 Entrusting the audio version of my stories, of toxic patterns and traumas to healing and adventures, is an amazing journey.
 Because this is not just my journey of becoming a relationship therapist.
 But it’s really about all of us as we become aware and recognize the value of our messes as opportunities for transformation.

 It’s been amazing to have this finished project out in the world, especially at such a time as this.
-So while we all wait for the pandemic to end, let’s take in my own formula of breathing in fresh AIR.
+So let’s take in my own formula of breathing in fresh AIR.
 Of course this stands for Awareness, Intentionality, and Risks.

 What I do for fun. . .